-- that a majority of the board of directors consist of independent directors; - · for an annual performance evaluation of the nominating and corporate governance and compensation committees; - that we have a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibility.
+- that a majority of the board of directors consist of independent directors; - for an annual performance evaluation of the nominating and corporate governance and compensation committees; - that we have a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibility.

-We intend to use some of these exemptions for the foreseeable future, including the exemption to the requirement that a majority of our board of directors consist of independent directors.
+We may use some of these exemptions for the foreseeable future.
 As a result, you will not have the same protections afforded to stockholders of companies that are subject to all of the Nasdaq Global Select Market listing rules.